tushartushar/theGreekLegacy/legacy.md

 ###Pap test

-The Papanicolaou test [7] (abbreviated as Pap test, known earlier as Pap smear, cervical smear, or smear test) is a method of cervical screening used to detect potentially pre-cancerous and cancerous processes in the cervix (opening of the uterus or womb).
+The Papanicolaou test [7] -abbreviated as Pap test, known earlier as Pap smear, cervical smear, or smear test- is a method of cervical screening used to detect potentially pre-cancerous and cancerous processes in the cervix (opening of the uterus or womb).
 Abnormal findings are often followed up by more sensitive diagnostic procedures, and, if warranted, interventions that aim to prevent progression to cervical cancer.
 The test was invented by, and named for, the prominent Greek doctor Georgios Papanikolaou.